ds2-lab/LambdaFS/README.md

 #### Additional Optional Libraries

 The following libraries are all optional.
-We installed them when developing Serverless HopsFS.
+We installed them when developing λFS.

 - **Snappy Compression**: `sudo apt-get install snappy libsnappy-dev`